of you might not want to know who I am, but for those who do, here are

 to start renovating/rebuilding and redecorate the second floor, to

 begin with.
-It's more work than you think, but the result is very
+It was a lot more work than you think, but the result

 walk-in closet and even if we got more work than we thought we are

 really pleased with how it turned out!
-Next project is the hallway
+Next project was the hallway

 upstairs and that leads to the stairs gowing down...
 Hmmmm, I wonder